argoproj/argo-helm/charts/argo-cd/README.md

 Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

-### 6.6.1

-Fixed a bug were TLS host for GRPC ingress endpoint does not match the Ingress hosts value

 ### 6.4.0

 Added support for application controller dynamic cluster distribution.